 Whether you choose to grab some fresh pumpkins to cook while they’re in season or stock up on cans of pumpkin to use at any time of the year, let’s celebrate pumpkin with these 14 delicious dinner recipes that have all the goodness of this seasonal squash without their ubiquitous spice add-ons.
 (Tip: when fresh pumpkin is not in season, butternut squash can be used without any significant change in flavor)

 Purchases through affiliate links in this post may generate a small commission that supports our work at no additional expense to you.
+Thank you.

 I don’t often think of pumpkin and curry in the same recipe, but this 1-Pot Pumpkin Yellow Curry recipe from Minimalist Baker makes the combo sound like a delicious idea.
 I love that there’s only 15 minutes of prep and dinner can be on the table in less than an hour…plus one-pot dinners have long been a favorite of ours since our kids’ after-school schedules have gotten so busy.